A blog that dreams of a life without wasted jQuery

 Registering (addClass) and deleting (removeClass) classes using jQuery is very easy.

-However, now the number of standard JavaScript methods has increased rapidly, and interfaces that can handle classes other than className have been implemented.
+However, the number of standard JavaScript methods has increased dramatically, and interfaces that can handle classes other than className have been implemented.

 This may not be available depending on the browser, so you need to use it according to your requirements.